rosireddyatturu/AZ-204/Learning Path/App Configuration.md

 - Encryption of sensitive information at rest and in transit
 - Native integration with popular frameworks

-App Configuration complements Azure Key Vault, which is used to store application secrets.
+**_App Configuration complements Azure Key Vault, which is used to store application secrets_**.
 App Configuration makes it easier to implement the following scenarios:

 - Centralize management and distribution of hierarchical configuration data for different environments and geographies
 - Dynamically change application settings without the need to redeploy or restart an application